TargetWoman is a directory/portal dedicated to Women - Articles of lasting value from Hair styles to liposuction,

 Obsessive compulsive personality disorder

 Also referred as anankastic personality disorder, the condition is characterized by a chronic preoccupation with rules, orderliness, and control.
 It is linked to the personality of the individual.
 Highly judgemental, individuals with OCPD believe only his/her way is correct and all others are incorrect and unacceptable.
-Research indicates that people with OCD acknolwedge their acts are indeed irrational while people with OCPD will explain their actions as rational.
+Research indicates that people with OCD acknowledge their acts are indeed irrational while people with OCPD will explain their actions as rational.
 Individuals with OCPD derive pleasure as compared to those affected with OCD who feel almost helpless unable to contain performing ritualistic acts.

 OCPD traits